California Raisin Gourmet Bread Mix

 If you are making a loaf, roll it starting from the short side and form it into a loaf in a 9x5-inch loaf pan.

-Making Bread Pudding with Your Bread
+Making California Raisin Bread Pudding

 This is a delightful bread pudding.
 We made it in little ceramic bowls, but you could also use ramekins or a six-cup baking dish.
 In a baking dish, you may need to increase the baking time—just test it with a knife for doneness.